CUHIMSR/CytofBatchAdjust/HOWTO.md

 # set the transformation cofactor
 g_asinh_b <- 1/5

+# quantile method: set number of points for spline computation
+nqpoints <- 1000  # 100000 by default

 # for quantile method, you can add diagnostic graphics (qqplot, histo...) during computation
 # uncomment the following line
 # debug_qqplot <- TRUE